Why, hello there.

 - You can “increase traffic to bradfrost dot com” with this one weird trick.

-- You’re a Nigerian prince who can make me very wealthy in exchange for my bank info.
+- You’re a prince who can make me very wealthy in exchange for my bank info.

-If you’re still with me and you’re interested in a workshop, a project, a consulting engagement, a speaking engagement, Atomic Design, or have an industry question, feel free to email me at firstname.lastname@example.org.
+If you’re still with me and you’re interested in design system help, a speaking engagement, Atomic Design, or have an industry question, feel free to email me at email@example.com.

 And if you want to find me elsewhere on the web, here’s where I hang out: